KorChod/Common-Deal/README.md

 - Microsoft Azure

 # Goals
-The purpose of this project was to practice following topics:
+The purpose of this project was to practice following subjects:
 - handling HTTP requests with Django REST Framework for different HTTP methods,
 - user authentication, authorization and permissions using JWT Token,
 - managing database records and relationships through Django ORM,